grahamjh99/VisionDrive/instructor-facing-feedback-guide.md

 Additionally, each unit project's description includes a **"Requirements" rubric**, which lists the competencies students are expected to demonstrate in their work.
 Based on your diagnostic review of their submission, use this rubric to assign a point value for each item.

+#### EXAMPLE

-For example, Unit Project 1 might ask students to demonstrate:
+For example, the Unit Project 1 might ask students to demonstrate:

   - Command of basic Python data structures
   - Command of basic Python syntax and control log